adriandev24/AdrianRios24/README.md

 - 👋 Hi, I’m @AdrianRios24
-- 👀 I’m interested in ... software engineer and CS
+- 👀 I’m interested in ... software engineering and CS
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ...
+React
-- 💞️ I’m looking to collaborate on ... anyone
+- 💞️ I’m looking to collaborate with... anyone
 - 📫 How to reach me ... riosadrian@gmail.com

 <!---